 Case study: Sale of a medical clinic in Quebec

-Context: A medical clinic is sold to a health group.
+Background: A medical clinic is sold to a health group.

-Case study: Acquisition of a restaurant chain in Canada
+Case Study: Acquisition of a Restaurant Chain in Canada

-Context: A restaurant chain is acquired by a national company.
+Background: A restaurant chain is acquired by a national company.

-Non-competition clause: The clause prohibits the seller from opening a similar restaurant anywhere in the country for 5 years.
+Non-compete clause: The clause prohibits the seller from opening a similar restaurant anywhere in the country for 5 years.

 Result: The clause protects the buyer by preventing the seller from using his knowledge and network to create a competing business.